SuperOfficeDocs/superoffice-docs/user-guide/en/marketing/mailing/create/includes/step-1-setup-form-response.md

 4. In the **Reply to** list, you have the same options as above.
 In addition, you can select **Use "From" as reply address**.
 Any replies will then be sent to the sender.

-5. In the **Folder** list, select a folder in which to place the mailing.
+5. Select a folder to place the mailing in from the **Folder** list.

     [How do I create a mailing folder?][19]